pholser/junit-quickcheck/README.md

     }
 ```

-- If you opt for artificially collapsing theory parameters
+- If you opt for artificially collapsing theory parameters into a class
-into a class (that is, not introducing a new concept into your
-domain), you can avoid writing a custom generator by using either
+(that is, not introducing a new concept into your domain), you can use either
-the `Fields` or the `Ctor` generator, like so:
+the `Fields` or the `Ctor` generator to avoid writing a custom generator:

 ```java
     @RunWith(Theories.class)